xbeat/Machine-Learning/README.md

 Introduction to Recurrent Neural Networks (RNNs)

 Recurrent Neural Networks (RNNs) are a class of neural networks designed to process sequential data.
 Unlike traditional feedforward networks, RNNs have connections that form directed cycles, allowing them to maintain an internal state or "memory" of previous inputs.
 This architecture makes RNNs particularly well-suited for tasks involving time series, natural language processing, and other sequence-based problems.

+## Importance of Testing Unit Tests and PyTest

+Unit Testing Fundamentals with PyTest

+Unit testing forms the foundation of a robust testing strategy, focusing on validating individual functions and methods in isolation.
+PyTest provides a powerful framework for writing and executing unit tests in Python, offering features like fixtures, parametrization, and detailed assertion introspection for effective testing.

 ## Measures of Dispersion in Python